 CLS – Cumulative Layout Shift

-How much things on the page move unexpectedly during download and use?
+How many things and how much they move on the website unexpectedly during loading and use?
 They shouldn’t move very much.
 CLS sums all layout changes that should not occur during operation.
 The figure is, of course, indicative, as it can be difficult for a tool to measure intentional changes and distinguish them from outright problems.
 However, the purpose of the meter is to tell you if there are problems with the pages, such as jumping to a menu, search, or some other element.
-In practice, such a problem could be, for example, if the user scrolls down the page in the background when the user clicks the menu, or some other thing that affects the correct user experience.
+In practice, such a problem could be, for example, if the user scrolls down the page in the background when the user clicks the menu or some other thing that affects the correct user experience.

 The CLS average of our own pages is 0, which means that there is no unexpected or faulty jerk / element movement.